This blog has been updated since its original publishing in April 2016.

 For your own school's website: Think about what programs your school offers that are special to you — and how you can use an infographic to detail that journey.
 Sometimes STEM, language, and other signature programs are slightly more complex than a sentence or two.

-This strategic placement works because it targets a captive audience with compelling statistics.
+This placement works because it targets a captive audience with compelling statistics.
 Rather than grouping statistics together on a single page, MKA displays their value proposition in little bites site-wide, making them easy-to-digest and relevant to the rest of the content on the page.

 For your own website: Landing pages are an ideal opportunity to outline some of the most outstanding statistics about your admissions process, academic offerings, extracurricular, and more.
 For example, on your main page for admissions, create an infographic that outlines impressive financial aid and scholarship statistics; then on your athletics page, use a separate one to discuss athletic achievements, and so on.
 This way, you can engage users with fast facts about a subject they're already interested in.